KimTisott/FastSet/README.md

 # FastestCollections

-Fastest implementations of the .NET Collections
+Fastest implementations of the .NET Collections.

 ## Benchmarks